 As Minister of Defence: Power of Powers

-While serving as Minister of Defence, Ribadu presided over a rapid expansion of the Nigerian Army, Nigerian Navy, as well as the creation of the Nigeria Air Force.
+While serving as Minister of Defence, Ribadu presided over a rapid expansion of the Nigerian Army, the Nigerian Navy, and the creation of the Nigerian Air Force.
 He established the Defence Industries Corporation in Kaduna, the Nigerian Defence Academy in Kaduna, and a Second Recce Squadron in Abeokuta.

 Some political analysts believe that had Ribadu been alive as of January 15, 1966, Nigeria’s first military coup would not have happened.